 The British Geological Survey (BGS) led the work to produce a confidence analysis on the seabed-substrate data.
 The BGS distributed the Guidelines on the methodology to partners in August 2015.
-The confidence analysis is based on the index map (or code field in the attribute table) that is used to assign a confidence score (0-4) using the "3 step confidence method" developed by the Joint Nature Conservation Council (Three-step confidence assessment framework for classified seabed maps, H. Elwood, JNCC).
-Figure 10 shows the results of the confidence assessment applied to the seabed substrate information, in which the areas with lowest confidence have a value of 0, and the highest levels has a value of 4 (darkest colour).
+The confidence analysis is based on the index map (or code field in the attribute table) that is used to assign a confidence score (0-4) using the "3 step confidence method" developed by the Joint Nature Conservation Council (Three-step confidence assessment framework for classified seabed maps, H. Elwood, JNCC) (Figure 8).